 - Pat dough into a 6-8-inch circle, depending on how thick you prefer your scones, and cut into 8 wedge-shaped pieces.
 I like to pat the dough out on a piece of parchment paper and then transfer the wedges to a baking sheet covered with a clean piece of parchment.

-- Bake at 450 degrees for about 13-15 minutes (will vary slightly depending on how thick you make your scones) or until they are golden brown and pass the toothpick test.
+- Bake for about 13-15 minutes (will vary slightly depending on how thick you make your scones) or until the scones are golden brown and pass the toothpick test.

 Notes